Stewart Butterfield

 Daniel Stewart Butterfield (born Dharma Jeremy Butterfield; March 21, 1973) is a Canadian billionaire businessman, best known for co-founding the photo-sharing website Flickr and the team-messaging application Slack.

 Early life and education

 In 1973, Butterfield was born in Lund, British Columbia, to Norma and David Butterfield.
 For the first five years of his life he grew up in a log cabin without running water or electricity.
 His family lived on a commune in remote Canada after his father fled the US to avoid being drafted for the Vietnam War.
 His family moved to Victoria when Butterfield was five years old.
 As a child, Butterfield taught himself how to code, and changed his name to Stewart when he was 12.

 Butterfield was educated at St. Michaels University School in Victoria, British Columbia and made money in university designing websites.
 He received a B.A. degree in philosophy from the University of Victoria in 1996 and went on to earn a Master of Philosophy from Clare College, Cambridge in 1998.
+His thesis was on scientific thinkers of the 19th century.